bochinche/bochinche.github.io/_posts/2023-04-19-on_Huawei_3G_dongles_voice_capabilities.md

 categories: IT linux huawei dongle
 ---

+**Note**: The original link of this article was not online, as I was looking for it.
+I did not find a copy in [archive.org](archive.org), thus I looked for it in google´s cache.
+I have extracted the most important information

 This is Google's cache of [https://wiki.tadeu.org/misc:huaweii-voice](https://wiki.tadeu.org/misc:huaweii-voice).
 It is a snapshot of the page as it appeared on 4 Apr 2023 23:43:48 GMT.
 The [current page](https://wiki.tadeu.org/misc:huaweii-voice) could have changed in the meantime.
 [Learn more.]

 # Table of Contents